openvinotoolkit/openvino/docs/low_precision_transformations/transformations/step3_main/convolution/convolution.md

 ngraph::pass::low_precision::ConvolutionTransformation class represents the `Convolution` operation transformation.

-The transformation propagate dequantization operations on activations and on weights through `Convolution` operation.
+The transformation propagates dequantization operations on activations and weights through the `Convolution` operation.
 The transformation supports several weights quantization approaches:
 * quantized weights in low precision with dequantization operations,
 * weights in original precision with `FakeQuantize` operation.